Title: Want A Picture?

-He knew she’d been waiting for him to complain, especially after the first time he’d cracked his knee, just like he had now, but not one word left his lips.
+He knew she’d been waiting for him to complain, especially after the first few times he’d cracked his knee, just like he had now, but not one word left his lips.

 His eyes remained on the main door as he thought back.

 “We’re not friends.”
 That still caused Angel to want to cry like a baby.
-A big strong vampire such as himself nearly brought to tears by a slip of a woman- a human woman at that.
+A big strong vampire such as himself nearly brought to tears by a slip of a girl- a human girl at that.
 Such a weakness would have normally set his demon off, but not that time.
 And it had almost got her killed.

 “She’s late,” he muttered anxiously.

 He hadn’t realised he’d spoken out loud.
-“Um, nothing,” Wes looked at him strangely for a moment before nodding and continuing on to his office.
-Angel waited until the door had closed behind him before turning his eyes back to the main door.
+“Um, nothing,” shrugging nonchalantly.
+Wes looked at him strangely for a moment then nodded abruptly before making his way to what once was his office.
+Angel waited until the door had closed firmly behind him before turning his gaze back towards the main doors.

-Maybe the way he stared at Cordy constantly was getting to her?
-Maybe that’s why she still hadn’t come into work?
-He knew he should stop.
-He also knew that he couldn’t stop if his unlife depended on it.
+Maybe the way he stared at Cordy constantly had finally got on her last nerve?
+Most probably why she still hadn’t come into work.
+Angel knew he should stop.
+But he couldn’t; even if his very un-life depended on it.

-It was all he had left right now.
+It was all he had left of her right now.

-The fact that Cordy unerringly located Angel the instant she turned to look no matter where he was hiding indicated clearly that she was aware of his ‘creepy new hobby’ (he’d heard her mutter that once or twice), but it didn’t deter him.
-It was better than nothing, he miserably told himself, even as he hoped he’d either build up the courage to confront her again or simply get over it.
+The fact that Cordy unerringly located Angel the instant she’d turn to look no matter where he was hiding, indicated clearly that she was aware of his ‘creepy new hobby’ (he’d heard her mutter that a few days back), but it didn’t deter him.
+It’s better than nothing, he miserably told himself, even as he hoped he’d either build up the courage to confront her again… or that he’d simply get over it.

-Angel sighed wearily then sat up a little straighter when the woman plaguing his thoughts came strolling in through the door.
+Angel wilted in his seat – then abruptly tensed and sat up a little straighter when the woman plaguing his thoughts came strolling in through the door.

-Soft sunlight surrounded her like a halo for a moment before the released door thunked shut behind her.
-Angel swallowed and shifted in his hard, uncomfortable chair and waited for her to saunter past with her head held high directly to her own desk.
-But she didn’t.
+Soft sunlight surrounded her like a halo for a moment, before the released door thunked shut behind her.
+Angel swallowed thickly and shifted in his hard, uncomfortable chair.
+He waited; eyes lowered, for her to saunter past with her head held high and head directly to her own desk, as was her usual habit.

 “Hi.”
-He blinked.
+He blinked and lifted his gaze.
 With her hands behind her back and head tilted to the side she stood directly in front of him, only his too-small desk between them.

 “Uh.”
 Clearing his throat, Angel tried again.
 “Hi.”
 Cordy just stood there; seemingly sizing him up and then took a deep breath.